rssh/scala-gopher/README.md

             .idle(something idle).go
       )

-   can be used instead appropriative macro-based call.
+   can be used instead of appropriative macro-based call.

-   And for really tricky things exists even low-level interface, which can combine computations by adding to functional interfaces, simular to continuations:
+   Moreover, for tricky things exists even low-level interface, which can combine computations by adding to functional interfaces, similar to continuations:

      {
       val selector = new Selector[Unit](gopherApi)